nicolad/crypto-scanner-agent/README.md

 ## API Keys

-The Binance stream used here is public, so **no API keys are required**.
+The Raydium stream used here is public, so **no API keys are required**.
 The application works out of the box without further configuration.

 ## Running the Server